Home > Investing for beginners > How many ISAs can I have?

 In the past, you could only pay into one of each type of ISA each tax year, but that rule was removed in April 2024.

-You can now pay into more than one of the same type of ISA within the same tax year, for example you could put money into two different cash ISAs held with different providers.
+You can now pay into more than one of the same type of ISA within the same tax year, for example you could put money into two different stocks and shares ISAs held with different providers.

 How to open an ISA